JustWhit3/ptc-print/README.md

 ## Todo

-- Add support to all the containers printing (not only `std:.vector`):
+- Add support to all the containers printing (not only `std::vector`):

 ```C++
 std::vector<int> v{1, 10, 100};